Rishcursion/Univlabs-Tracker/backend/README.md

 ## License

-This project follows the licensing terms of the MedSAM2 project.
+This project follows the licensing terms of the MedSAM2 and SAM2 project.
 Please refer to the [MedSAM2 repository](https://github.com/bowang-lab/MedSAM2) for license details.

 ## Acknowledgments